New Lev Parnas Documents Suggest U.S. Ambassador Was Under Surveillance In Ukraine

 The records provided by Parnas, who has been indicted in New York for alleged campaign finance violations, add to the evidence already released documenting Giuliani's efforts to get the new Ukrainian president, Volodymyr Zelenskiy, to publicly announce an investigation related to former Vice President Joe Biden and his son Hunter Biden, who had ties to a Ukrainian energy company.

 Among the documents is a note handwritten by Parnas on stationery from the Ritz-Carlton Hotel in Vienna, in which he appears to list tasks to carry out regarding Ukraine.
-The notes begin with an imperative: "get Zalensky [sic] to Annouce [sic] that the Biden case will Be Investigated."
+The note begins with an imperative: "get Zalensky [sic] to Annouce [sic] that the Biden case will Be Investigated."

 But it's a string of WhatsApp messages from late March 2019 taken from Parnas' phone that is drawing the most scrutiny.
 In those texts, Parnas and an associate named Robert F. Hyde, a retired Marine who is running for Congress as a Republican in Connecticut, criticize Yovanovitch, who was still a U.S. ambassador at the time.